Skip to content

 Goals, hard constraints, host-profile matrix, identity primitive, minimal-core contract 000-Vision spec-only (no runtime artefact) Principles, Implementor-Checklist, API

-Registration grammar (reg-* shape, metadata map, single superset metadata-map middle slot carrying :interceptors — the positional interceptor vector is retired per EP-0022) 001-Registration day8/re-frame2 (core) API, Spec-Schemas §:rf/registration-metadata, Construction-Prompts
+Registration grammar (reg-* shape, metadata map, single superset metadata-map middle slot carrying :interceptors — there is no positional interceptor vector) 001-Registration day8/re-frame2 (core) API, Spec-Schemas §:rf/registration-metadata, Construction-Prompts

 Registry kind taxonomy (the canonical kind keyword set) 001-Registration day8/re-frame2 (core) API, Spec-Schemas